data-capsule/fogros2-sgc/docs/webrtc.md

 On node create, create a RTC listener; advertise the node name with the RTC listener whenever there is a node.

+### Gateways
+Having gateways is still in scope.
+FogROS robot and cloud needs to connect without knowing each other's IP address.
+What we do is that having robots to map the offer token to the cloud (FogROS) without knowing the IP address of the robot.
+Then we don't need to know the IP address of the robot and cloud.

 ### Q&A
 > What is the tradeoff between this and the direct DTLS approach?